codr7/g-fu/README.md

 (bar qux)
 ```

-The defining environment is cloned by default to prevent data races.
+The defining environment is cloned.

 ```
   (let (v 42)